shiya-liu/technical-exercise/content/docs/questions/question5.md

   </tr>
 </tbody>
 </table>
 P value of total_term is less than 0.05.
 That is to say, the number of terms instructors teach is related to their performance.

 Therefore, based on the previous findings, I select instructors who teach less than six terms and to see whether there is difference.

-Moreover, the number of courses they teach is also statistically significant related to their performance.
+Moreover, the number of courses they teach is negatively related to their performance.

 ### Further exploration